London Borough of Richmond upon Thames: Ethnicity

-The borough was formed in 1965 by the merger of the Municipal Borough of Twickenham from Middlesex with the Municipal Borough of Richmond and the Municipal Borough of Barnes from Surrey; the new council's offices were at York House in Twickenham.

 Coat of arms

 The borough's history is reflected in the coat of arms, which was officially granted on 7 May 1966.
 It is: Ermine a portcullis or within a bordure gules charged with eight fleurs-de-lis or.
 The crest is: On a wreath argent and gules out of a mural crown gules a swan rousant argent in beak a branch of climbing red roses leaved and entwined about the neck proper.
 The supporters are: On either side a griffin gules, armed and beaked azure, each supporting an oar proper, the blade of the dexter dark blue and that of the sinister light blue.
 The portcullis was taken from the arms of the Municipal Borough of Richmond; the swan crest, from the arms of the Municipal Borough of Twickenham; and the griffin supporters and shield from the arms of the Municipal Borough of Barnes.
 Red, gold and ermine are the royal livery colours, reflecting Richmond's royal history.
 The swan represents the River Thames, which flows through the borough.
 The oars are from the Oxford University Boat Club and the Cambridge University Boat Club, reflecting the fact that the Boat Race between the two universities ends at Mortlake in the borough.